opengisch/opengisch-utils/interlis/itf_translator/README.md

 # ITFTranslator
-*ITFTranslator* is a tool to translate interlis v1 transfer files (itf) in another language based on a text file dictionary.
+*ITFTranslator* is a tool to translate Interlis v1 transfer files (itf) into another language based on a text file dictionary.

 A program developed by Swisstopo called _DM01AVCH_Translator_ already exists to translate federal model's itf files.